sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Unicode mathematics support for XeTeX and LuaTeX
+Short desc    : Unicode mathematics support for XeTeX and LuaTeX
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.3
+License      : LPPL 1.3
-Описание     : This package will provide a complete implementation of unicode
+Descript     : This package will provide a complete implementation of unicode
              : maths for XeLaTeX and LuaLaTeX.
 Unicode maths is currently
              : supported by the following freely available fonts: Latin Modern
              : Math (Boguslaw Jackowski, Janusz M. Nowacki), TeX Gyre Bonum